google/link-diver/README.md

 If you are only interested in filtering by a regular expression, simply write your expression into the textbox at the top of the page and press enter.
 Link Diver will then only display to you links that contain that regular expression somewhere in the link and will highlight the matches in red for each link.
 If however you want to filter in combination with other parameters, you will have to enter your regular expression in JSON format, like so:
 > {"regex":"^https://www[.]google[.]com"}.

 To filter links by one of (or a combination of) their metadata attributes, you will also have to use a JSON format.
-(A more user friendly syntax is coming in the next release).
 Simply make the JSON key the metadata attribute you want to filter by, make the value the result you desire.
 For example if I wanted to filter for links coming from an anchor tag, I would type:
 > {"tagName":"A"}

 The following are all metadata you can filter by: